For more information about bringing a computer to campus, visit the Computer Guidelines.

 Hubbs Health Center provides wellness counseling, health maintenance, acute care, and health education services to all students.
 The Health Center is open weekdays as well as one weekend afternoon during the academic year.

 Students are seen by appointment and can arrange such by calling the appointment line (315) 781-4530.
 The health center has a formulary of commonly prescribed medications, for which the student incurs a nominal fee.
 Prescriptions are written for other medications as deemed necessary and appropriate.
-A health fee is required of all students, to provide basic accident and sickness insurance for students who have no coverage and supplemental insurance for all others.
+A health fee is required of all students, to enable the health center to provide these services for the students as needed.
+For a fee, the Colleges offer an accident and sickness insurance to those who do not have insurance or need supplemental insurance, to insure the student for any services that may be needed outside of Hubbs Health Center.

 It is important to know that if a student is 18 years old or older, Hubbs is legally bound to protect any information about the student’s heath and any details regarding any visits to Hubbs.
 This includes confirmation that the student was at Hubbs, the diagnosis, treatment plans, etc. The student must sign a consent allowing the staff to speak to any other person about the student.
 This pertains to parents, family members, friends of the student, college administrators, faculty and other medical professionals.

-The Center for Counseling and Student Wellness (CCSW) is staffed by a team of doctoral-level psychologists and is fully accredited through the International Association of Counseling Services.
+The Counseling Center is staffed by a team of doctoral-level psychologists and is fully accredited through the International Association of Counseling Services.
 The services provided include group and individual counseling, psychological consultation, and psycho-educational outreach programs.
 Counseling staff also provide 24-hour mental health emergency services for our campus and are available for after-hours crises through campus safety at 315-781-3333.

-The staff at the Center for Counseling and Student Wellness is skilled in helping students address a wide range of concerns, including difficulties in adjusting to college life, concerns about relationships, sexual-identity issues, depression, anxiety, family problems, eating-related concerns, and more.
+The staff at the Counseling Center is skilled in helping students address a wide range of concerns, including those most common to college student developmental issues, such as difficulties in adjusting to college life, concerns about relationships, sexual-identity issues, depression, anxiety, family problems, eating-related concerns, and more.
 Students concerned about the well-being of a friend are also welcome to consult with the staff.
 In addition, the counseling staff can assist students interested in securing psychiatric and long-term services to identify providers in surrounding communities.

-All counseling services are free to enrolled students, and counseling services are protected under federal confidentiality guidelines.
-Students may secure services by calling or visiting the Center for Counseling and Student Wellness office to schedule an appointment.
+All counseling services are free to enrolled students, and counseling services are protected under federal and state confidentiality guidelines.
+Students may secure services by calling or visiting the Counseling Center, or scheduling online from the HWS website for the center.

-The Religious Life Offices are located in St. John’s Chapel.
-The Chaplain, an Episcopal priest who lives on campus, is available to all members of the Colleges community, regardless of religious background or affiliation.
-The part-time director of Hillel works primarily with the Jewish community on campus.
+The Office for Spiritual Engagement is located in St. John’s Chapel on South Main Street, attached to Demerest Hall.
+The Chaplain, an Episcopal priest who lives on campus, is available to all members of the Hobart and William Smith community, regardless of religious background or affiliation.
+The Director of the Abbe Center for Jewish Life works alongside the Chaplain and conducts Jewish and multi-faith programming.
 For more information on programming and worship, see “Spiritual Life” in Student Life.